Legion of Boom (Seattle Seahawks): 2014 postseason

 The Legion of Boom returned to defend their title in Super Bowl XLIX, they recorded two interceptions facing Patriots quarterback Tom Brady, by cornerback Jeremy Lane and linebacker Bobby Wagner.
 However, as Lane was attempting to return the ball downfield, he was tackled awkwardly while attempting to brace himself for impact with the ground, severely fracturing his wrist and forearm, while simultaneously damaging the ACL in his knee.
 Unfortunately, backup nickelback Marcus Burley had been listed as inactive, so Lane was replaced by backup outside cornerback Tharold Simon for the remainder of the game.
 Simon, seemingly overmatched, was outplayed by slot receiver Julian Edelman and repeatedly targeted by Tom Brady, fostering an unlikely Patriots' 4th-quarter comeback.
 Lane later said he immediately was sent to surgery to fix his injury, and when he woke up he saw the Seahawks with the ball on the one yard line and witnessed the interception that followed.
 Defensive end Cliff Avril was also injured during the game, he left during the 3rd quarter due to a concussion and did not return.
 Despite having a torn ligament in his elbow sustained during the NFC Championship Game, Richard Sherman played the entire game, as did Earl Thomas, even though he dislocated his shoulder during the game.
 In addition, Kam Chancellor suffered a bruised knee during pre-game practice, but also played.
 Some point to all these injuries as the cause of the 28 points that the Seahawks allowed to the Patriots, which was unusual for a defense that only allowed an average of 15.9 points during the regular season (first in the NFL).
 The main focus following the game, however, was the coaching staff's decision to throw the ball on the one yard line instead of allowing Marshawn Lynch to run the ball.
 Lynch led the league (tied with DeMarco Murray) in running touchdowns that season and was fourth in total rushing yardage.

-Their defeat in Super Bowl XLIX was the first time all season that the Legion of Boom allowed a 300-yard passer.
-It was only the second time in the 2014 season that they allowed more than two passing touchdowns in one game, and the only time they allowed four passing touchdowns.
+Their defeat in Super Bowl XLIX was the second time all season that the Legion of Boom allowed a 300-yard passer.
+It was only the second time that they allowed more than two passing touchdowns in one game, and the only time they allowed four passing touchdowns.
 The Legion of Boom has given up 300 or more passing yards in only six games since their inception with Richard Sherman's first start in 2011; of those six, two are their games against the New England Patriots.
 The LOB went 2–1 in their meeting with the Patriots with their only loss against them coming in the Super Bowl (wins in 2012 and 2016).